The Best Vegan Kale Caesar Salad

 Place the cubed bread on a second baking sheet then drizzle with olive oil and sprinkle with salt.
 Toss to combine then add them to the oven with the chickpeas and bake for an additional 7 minutes, until light golden brown and crisp.

-Meanwhile make the dressing by combining tahini, lemon juice, mustard, garlic, sea salt & pepper, and water to thin.
+Meanwhile make the dressing by combining tahini, lemon juice, mustard, capers, garlic, sea salt & pepper, and water to thin.
 Whisk together until smooth and add more water if needed to thin.
 You shouldn’t need more than 4 tablespoons of water total.

 In a large bowl, add 1/2 of the kale with a few tablespoons of the dressing.
 Use your hands to gently massage the dressing into the kale until it starts to reduce, for about 10-15 seconds.
 Add the second 1/2 f the kale with the remaining dressing and repeat.
 If prepping in advance, stop here and store the kale in a sealed container in the refrigerator for up to 1 day.
 Continue to last step when ready to serve.

 Add the romaine to the bowl with the kale and toss to combine.
 You may need to use two separate bowls depending on how large your bowl is.
 Top with croutons, crispy garlic chickpeas, tomatoes, avocado and vegan cashew parmesan.
 Serve immediately and enjoy!